 In case you’re scratching your head, an automation is a mechanism that makes a system operate automatically.
 TaxDome’s automations initiate actions for you, your team members, or clients during the different stages of your work procedures.
 As a job moves through the different stages of a pipeline, the automations you set up trigger actions that need to be taken in order for the job to be completed.

 Besides, automations include the jobs automove feature.
 You’re able to set up cause-and-effect triggers, so a job is automatically moved to the next stage when all requirements for the current stage are done.
-When a client pays a bill and signs a contract, for instance, the job automatically moves to the next stage in the pipeline, where the new automation is triggered (for example, a task for your team is created).
+When a client pays an invoice and signs a contract, for instance, the job automatically moves to the next stage in the pipeline, where the new automation is triggered (for example, a task for your team is created).

 For example, your firm has three different procedures: a Personal Tax pipeline, a Corporate Tax pipeline, and a Bookkeeping pipeline.
 Within each pipeline, you can customize the number of stages (aka steps) it takes to complete a job.
 And within those stages, you can set up automations to be triggered.
 In the first stage of the Personal Tax pipeline, for instance, you may want the client to be automatically sent an introduction e-mail and customized organizer to complete.
 Then, when the client submits the organizer, the job for them automatically gets to the next stage, e.g., Tax Prep, you may want to initiate a task for a team member to complete, and so on.